 In recognition of successful high risk/high gain operations Tony received the Bronze Star Medal (BSM) for performance as an Operations Officer of the HUMINT Support Detachment in Afghanistan supporting CJTF 180 and the Chief of the HUMINT Support Element (HSE) for CJTF 121.

-Lt Col Shaffer serves a senior fellow at the Center for Advanced Defense Studies (CADS) he has conducted multiple courses of instruction, to include the Psychology of Terrorism, Leadership and Effects Based Operations.
-He has testified before Congress on key intelligence issues, lectured at the U.S. Army War College and is nationally known Subject Matter Expert (SME) intelligence collection and policy, terrorism, data mining, situational awareness and adaptive/disruptive technologies.
+Lt Col Shaffer serves as senior fellow at the Center for Advanced Defense Studies (CADS) he has conducted multiple courses of instruction, to include the Psychology of Terrorism, Leadership and Effects Based Operations.
+He has testified before Congress on key intelligence issues, lectured at the U.S. Army War College and is a nationally known Subject Matter Expert (SME) intelligence collection and policy, terrorism, data mining, situational awareness and adaptive/disruptive technologies.
 He is also a senior advisor to multiple organizations on terrorism, cyber operations and counterinsurgency issues and a member of the US Nuclear Strategy Forum.
 Tony is a frequent guest on national electronic media (TV and radio) and is frequently quoted in print media as an analyst regarding defense issues.

 Crisis management and media